 - Change of immigration status

 Accepting a plea deal without talking to an experienced criminal law specialist is almost always a bad idea.
 The prosecution is not on your side.
-A criminal defense lawyer can back you up in court and ensure this charge doesn’t ruin your life.
+A Minneapolis misdemeanor lawyer can back you up in court and ensure this charge doesn’t ruin your life.

 Minnesota Misdemeanor Criminal Process